hilal288/svauto/README.md

 After this, you'll be able to use Packer to build O.S.
 Images with Ansible!

+NOTE: You can edit those small scripts and add "--dry-run" to svauto.sh line, this way, it doesn't run Ansible against your localhost, it only outputs Ansible's Inventory and Playbook files.
+Then, you can run "cd ansible/ ; ansible-playbook -i ansible-hosts-XXXX ansible-playbook-XXXX.yml" later, if you want.

 #### Packer, baby steps

 To make sure that your Packer installation is good and that you can actually run it and have a RAW Image in the end of the process, lets go baby steps first.